holochain/scaffolding/README.md

 # Scaffold an entry-type inside the newly scaffolded zome
 hc-scaffold entry-type post

-# Scaffold an index for the newly scaffolded entry-type
+# Scaffold an collection for the newly scaffolded entry-type
-hc-scaffold index global all_posts
+hc-scaffold collection global all_posts

 # Scaffold a new link-type
 hc-scaffold link-type